 Applications of Membrane Technology

-Seawater desalination systems are serving as resourceful solutions for freshwater scarcity in many markets.
+Seawater desalination systems to remove salts from the water are serving as resourceful solutions for freshwater scarcity in many markets.
 Take for example, the sea vessel market.
 From small boats to cruise and military ships, desalination has become a standard aboard certain vessels.
-Rather than carrying fresh water, many choose to have a seawater desalination system aboard to save room and avoid the possibility of a water shortage.
+Rather than carrying fresh water, many choose to have a seawater or brackish water desalination system aboard to save room and avoid the possibility of a water shortage.
 These systems, varying in size, produce permeate ranging from 20 to several hundred thousand gallons of water per day.

 Coastal golf courses and hotels are starting to use desalination plants as a means of irrigation.
 More resorts are relying on high-efficiency seawater osmosis for potable and irrigation water when before, pure water had to be purchased from local aqueducts because of high domestic water demands.